Clarke shares Senior Open lead with Broadhurst

 Last updated on .From the section Golf

-Darren Clarke ended a frustrating day on the greens by birdieing the last to share the Senior Open lead with Paul Broadhurst after the third round.
+Darren Clarke ended a frustrating day on the greens by birdieing the last to share The Senior Open lead with Paul Broadhurst after the third round.

 Two ahead overnight, Clarke was three clear by the 11th tee but successive bogeys on 12 and 13 saw him lose the lead as Broadhurst produced a charge.